SeanFromIT/studentloanbilltracker/USCongress.md

 <a target="_blank" href="http://www.acenet.edu/news-room/Documents/ACE-Summary-of-House-Prosper-Act.pdf">Full summary of this bill</a>.

 Status: 2/9/2018 - Passed the House Committee on Education and the Workforce and placed on the Union Calendar for floor vote consideration.

+**<a id="hr1937" target="_blank" href="https://www.popvox.com/us/federal/bills/115/hr1937">H.R.
+1937 (Student Security Act of 2017)</a>** -
+Would allow you up to $99,000 in immediate federal student loan forgiveness in return for delaying your collection of social security benefits for up to 15 years, in $550 per month credits.
+The forgiveness would not be taxable.
+Theoretically, this could allow you to turn your federal student loan payment into private market retirement savings which may or may not be more than the forgone social security benefits.

+Status: 4/5/2017 - Referred to House Committee on Ways and Means and simultaneously Education and the Workforce.
+Ways and Means placed it in the Subcommittee on Social Security.

+**<a id="hr1614" target="_blank" href="https://www.congress.gov/bill/115th-congress/house-bill/1614">H.R.
+1614 (Student Loan Refinancing Act)</a>** -
+Would allow you to lower the interest rate (to match) on your Federal Direct Loans whenever current students get a better rate than you did.

+Status: 3/17/2017 - Referred to House Committee on Education and the Workforce.

+**<a id="hr1127" target="_blank" href="https://www.popvox.com/us/federal/bills/115/hr1127">H.R.
+1127 (Student Loan Fairness Act)</a>** -
+Establishes a 10/10 federal student loan repayment plan where you pay 10% of income above 150% poverty line (for family size) for 10 years, after which the remainder is forgiven.
+The forgiveness would not be taxable.
+Caps Federal Direct Loan interest rates at 3.4%.
+Reduces time to forgiveness for public service employees to 5 years, and includes doctors in underserved communities into the program.
+Allows you to consolidate private student loans as a Federal Direct Consolidation Loan if your average AGI for the past 3 years is equal to or less than your total outstanding student loan burden (private + federal), as long as the private loans were for a legitimate program.

+Status: 2/16/2017 - Referred to House Committee on Education and the Workforce and simultaneously Financial Services and Ways and Means.

 **<a id="hr3451" target="_blank" href="https://www.popvox.com/bills/us/114/hr3451">H.R.
 3451 (Student Loan Bankruptcy Parity Act of 2015)</a>** -
 Similar to <a href="#hr449">H.R.
 449</a>, a one pager to return Chapter 11 bankruptcy protections to student loans.